ArcBlock/forge-dapp-starters/packages/forge-currency-starter/blocklet.md

 You can get your own blockchain up and running within minutes with [forge-cli](https://github.com/ArcBlock/forge-cli), but how to connect your application with forge-powered chains through [forge-sdk](https://github.com/ArcBlock/forge-js)?
 How to get your application communication to ABT Wallet users?

-`forge-react-starter` is here to help! **`forge-react-starter` is the go to solution if you want to build applications with [react](https://reactjs.org) that runs on forge powered chains.**
+`forge-currency-starter` is here to help! **`forge-currency-starter` is the go to solution if you want to build applications with [react](https://reactjs.org) that runs on forge powered chains.**

 ## What's Included?

-`forge-react-starter` is a typical full-stack javascript dApp template that have [forge-sdk](https://npmjs.org/package/@arcblock/forge-sdk) integrated, it consists of 2 core parts:
+`forge-currency-starter` is a typical full-stack javascript dApp template that have [forge-sdk](https://npmjs.org/package/@arcblock/forge-sdk) integrated, it consists of 2 core parts:

 ### Frontend Part